Wong Kit Yi

 About the artist

-Wong Kit Yi (b.
-Hong Kong) lives and works between Hong Kong and New York.
-Recent solo shows include Futures, Again, P!, New York (2017), and Sandwich Theory: convertible painting series, a.m. space, Hong Kong (2016).
+Solo shows include: Futures, Again, P!, New York (2017), and Sandwich Theory: convertible painting series, a.m. space, Hong Kong (2016).
 Her works have been included in group projects such as Survival Kit 9, Latvian Centre for Contemporary Art, Riga (2017), In Search of Miss Ruthless, Para Site, Hong Kong (2017), and Bringing the World into the World, Queens Museum, New York (2014).
-Wong’s work has been reviewed in the New York Times, Art in America, Contemporary Art Daily, e-flux conversations, Art Review, ARTnews, Asian Art News, The Art Newspaper, Art Asia Pacific, China Daily and Modern Painters.
-Wong received her MFA from Yale University in 2012.
-Her most recent film A River in the Freezer (2017) was collected by the Kadist Art Foundation.
-Currently the 2017/18 Shift Resident at the Elizabeth Foundation for the Arts, New York, she seeks biological answers to metaphysical questions.
+Her film A River in the Freezer (2017) was collected by the Kadist Art Foundation.
+She is the 2017/18 Shift Resident at the Elizabeth Foundation for the Arts, New York, where she seeks biological answers to metaphysical questions.